-THE WINNER OF THE COMPETITION AND TWO MENTIONS FOR THE PARTICIPATION OF SWART AT FUORISALONE 2013.
+THE WINNER OF THE COMPETITION AND TWO MENTIONS FOR SWART'S PARTICIPATION AT FUORISALONE 2013.

 Saturday 13 April is awarded the prize for the contest Swart, e-shop design self Italian.